ar1hur/jquery.verticalslider/README.md

     navNext: '.next',   // css class of next button
     navPrev: '.prev',   // css class of previous button
     speed: 800,         // animation speed
-    hideNav: true	    // hide navigation buttons when scrolling is not possible
+    hideNav: true,	    // hide navigation buttons when scrolling is not possible rows:1              // set number of items in a row

 #js
     $(document).ready(function() {